system76/docs/content/laptop-battery-thresholds.md

 ## Configuring Charging Thresholds (Open Firmware)

 **Note:** This feature is not currently finished.
 Currently, the thresholds are reset when the EC is reset (which happens when the system is shut down and the power is unplugged.)
 Once the feature is complete, the thresholds will be persistent and a GUI will be available to set them.
+To work around this limitation in the short term, you can use `cron` to set thresholds after each reboot (see below).

 ### Using the terminal: